Frequency-time analysis, low-rank reconstruction and denoising of turbulent flows using SPOD: Methodology

 \subsection{Data reconstruction}

-In the following \S \ref{sec:reconst freq}, we show how the data can be reconstructed in the frequency-domain, that is, the inversion of the SPOD.
-An alternative approach based on oblique projection in the time domain is presented in \S\ref{sec:reconst time}.
+In \S \ref{sec:reconst freq}, we show how the data can be reconstructed in the frequency-domain, that is, the inversion of the SPOD.
+An alternative approach based on (oblique) projection in the time domain is presented in \S\ref{sec:reconst time}.
 Whether one approach or the other is preferred depends on the specific application.
 Detailed discussions for each application under consideration in this work can be found in \S\ref{sec:results}.
+We will use the term \textit{frequency-domain} if the expansion coefficients are computed using the inversion of the SPOD problem, equation (\ref{eq 15}), and \textit{time-domain} if oblique projection, equation (\ref{eq 22}), is used.